Introduction to ZIP Archives

 Using FileInfo

-Alternatively, you can use the FileInfo class to add files.
+Alternatively, use the FileInfo class to add files.
 This method loads the files using the FileInfo class and adds them to the ZIP archive with the Archive.CreateEntry(String, FileInfo) method.
 See the example below:

 Using File Path